 What three words would you use to describe L&C?

-What’s your favorite class?
+What was your favorite class?
 How has it expanded your knowledge?

 This is such a hard question to answer!
 I took Modern German History with Maureen Healy my first year, and that was the class that made me want to major in history.
 I remember reading a book called Ordinary Men that explored how ordinary German men were transformed into Nazi soldiers, and ultimately, murderers.
 It was a whole new perspective that I had never learned about.
 The most moving class that I have taken was Education in a Complex World with Alejandra Favela.
 We got to spend part of the class at a high school in Portland and were able to work in classrooms, which was a fantastic experience for me as I hope to become a teacher.
 I learned so much about interacting with students, and overall it was an incredible experience.